orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing

+Same with unordered/ordered, depends on perspective can be voth

+Complex number of a qubit boplean os the boolean with sifferentiable in between steps based on the precission of the thing asking which vlaue at the boolena it is

+Trade-off between branching spatial extent

+.last is direction of the ray,

+---

+Invariances at star hence a modular structure might be a necessity physically, forcing necessarily a finite accessible structure possible allowing it to grow?

+You cannot have interaction without something like gravity.

+It's the infinity groupoids which break the recursion of the stack. .is_orbit

+Like [[Jonathan Gorard]] mentioned inability to paraalize obstruction to causality - in the sense of cant traverse the .self ray fast enough to oarallize like the superposition of a larger structure, hence it breaks on the further away things on .self

+split off branching initial remainin o. the temrinal the ret marching along

 ---

 ---